SZinedine/QBreeze/README.md

 # QBreeze

-a fork of the version 2.5.4 of [QDarkStyleSheet](https://github.com/ColinDuquesnoy/QDarkStyleSheet)
+This is the 2.5.4 release of [QDarkStyleSheet](https://github.com/ColinDuquesnoy/QDarkStyleSheet) forked and improved to use in [DeepTags](https://github.com/SZinedine/DeepTags).